vpenso/gengine-chef-cookbook/documents/config_parallel_environments.md

       ...SNIP...
     }

-Alternatively it is possible to use the sub-directory `parallel_environments/` of a configuration repository to define a parallel environment.
-For example called "openmpi" by creating a file called `parallel_environments/openmpi` with content like:
+Alternatively it is possible to use a file within a configuration repository to define a parallel environment.
+For example a file called `parallel_environments/openmpi` defines a parallel environment called "openmpi", and would contain content like:

     pe_name            openmpi
     slots              10000
     allocation_rule    $fill_up
     ...SNIP...

-Verify the configuration of a parallel environment with the commands `qconf -spl` and `qconf -sp PE_NAME`, like:
+In order to verify the configuration deployed by Chef use the commands `qconf -spl` and `qconf -sp`, like:

     » qconf -sp openmpi
     pe_name            openmpi